Why I dislike agents in my Service Console

 1&2 should really be disallowed and as for 3/4 you could really do this via the VI Client anyways so what are some other reasons to having a “Console” From what I understand any VI License can be applied to ESXi so?
 Question is To Console or Not to Console ???

-3. Rob Mokkink said,
+3. Rob Mokkink says

 I don’t like agents on ESX too.
 I am still waiting for the new release of Nworks, so that the hardware can be monitored agentless.